afoshiok/Money-and-Elections/README.md

 There are two types of ingestion DAGs:

 1. DAGs that download the bulk data from the FEC website.
 2. DAGs that scrape data straight from the tables on the FEC website.
-These DAGs are reserved for data used in "type" tables (i.e. Report Type, Transaction Type, and Political Parties).
+These DAGs are reserved for data in "type" tables (i.e. Report Type, Transaction Type, and Political Parties).

 **Example of a "Bulk Data" DAG (TLDR - Full code: [here](https://github.com/afoshiok/Money-and-Elections/blob/main/airflow/dags/ingestion/candidates.py)):**